Reducing Maternal Mortality: Effective Training In Emergency Cesarean Deliveries

 Once the call is made to go for an emergency cesarean, there’s no time to be lost.
 There’s no chance for lengthy discussions with the mother, evaluating the pros and cons, referring to the textbooks or calling the consultant for a second opinion.
 Speed is of the essence to get that baby out as soon as possible.

-Simulation and Training
+Simulation and Training in Emergency Cesarean Deliveries

 Emergency cesarean sections aren’t the ideal scenario for training.
 When they happen, the focus is quite rightly on the mother and child, not on explaining to onlookers what’s happening and why.
 This is where simulation equipment, like the 3B Scientific C-Celia simulators, comes in.
 Celia’s an ultra-realistic abdominal simulator, allowing trainers to run medical professionals through dealing with everything from making the first incision to dealing with post-partum hemorrhage and medical complications.
 C-Celia is as realistic as simulators come, with amniotic fluid, realistic soft tissue and even twin babies to practice delivering multiples.
 Students can practice their suturing as often as they like and senior members of staff can roleplay complex life-threatening scenarios.
-Medical simulation training can cover situations that aren’t experienced often in real life but result in providing well-trained professionals who are extremely competent regardless of how complex or rare the situation is.
+Medical simulation and training in emergency Cesarean deliveries can cover situations that aren’t experienced often in real life but result in providing well-trained professionals who are extremely competent regardless of how complex or rare the situation is.